zenml-io/zenml/docs/book/why/framework-design.md

 ### The reason for annotations and type-hints

 In Python, this is an annotated parameter with a type hint: `output: Output[ModelArtifact]`.
-In this case, it tells ZenML that the `output`variable is a `ModelArtifact` and is intended to be the output of this step.
+In this case, it tells ZenML that the `output` variable is a `ModelArtifact` and is intended to be the output of this step.

 Why is this important?

 - When ZenML knows its a `ModelArtifact` it can now recognize you are writing a model and help you with ML-specific tasks like registering it in model registries and comparing multiple models later.
 - By specifying an artifact is `Input` or `Output` we can tie steps together with `data dependencies` rather than `task dependencies`.
 This means that you don't need to say "**Call Step B before Step A**".
-Instead you can say: "**Step B is to receive a ModelArtifact, and this MAY comes from Step A because Step A outputs a ModelArtifact.**" This is superior because data is more important than tasks in machine learning, and you want to able to decouple task dependencies.
+Instead you can say: "**Step B is to receive a ModelArtifact, and this MAY come from Step A because Step A outputs a ModelArtifact.**" This is superior because data is more important than tasks in machine learning, and you want to able to decouple task dependencies.
 - By telling ZenML its an `Output` artifact, you ensure that you have access to it later with `step.outputs`.
 This is useful when experimenting with pipeline runs.
 - We can type check inputs and outputs and make the pipeline robust.

 ### Can we make this better?
-Yes, lets introduce Materializers:
+Yes, let's introduce Materializers:

 Because reading and writing is such a common pattern, we can introduce another abstraction known as `Materializers` to encapsulate this logic.
 Each `Materializer` can implement a standard `read` and `write` function, and we can thus separate the writing/reading logic from the step itself.